Call us now:

 The Code provides for several legal documents:

-These documents are all registered with the Department of Land Administration.
+The Department of Land Administration registers all these documents.
 Article 57 specifies their mandatory content.
-A copy of the Chanote is kept by the administration for control and traceability purposes.
+The administration keeps a copy of the Chanote for control and traceability purposes.

 Does the Land Code in Thailand interact with other texts?